filipetoscano/toranik/AspCoreDocker/README.md

 AspCoreDocker
 =========================================================================

-Objective is to have a .NET application running under Docket, but where the main application has dependencies which are only available on a private NuGet server.
+Objective is to have a .NET console application running under Docker, but where the main application has dependencies which are only available on a private NuGet server.